For answers to additional questions, please call 651-647-3484 to discuss.

 - Shredding Vault™: Our secure Shredding Vault™ contains high capacity shredding equipment that passes material through a cross cut, two-way shredding system, processing up to 35,000 lbs of material per hour.

-- Guarantee: A certificate of destruction guarantees your material is rendered legally non-negotiable and indecipherable.
+- Guarantee: A certificate of destruction guarantees your material has been destroyed in accordance with NAID AAA standards and practices.
 Once your material is shredded, we follow our Green Smart disposal guidelines to keep the material out of landfills and ensure the material is recycled at a licensed facility.

 Are you insured?